+Comparison across different sports codes requires some caution.
+ARF is more free flowing in nature with faster ball movement on a larger playing field54 when compared with American football, rugby union and rugby league.
+Sports such as American Football, rugby union, rugby league and ARF are participated under different contact rules and utilize different participation activities.
+In addition to this, the number of tackles in ARF is considerably less than other contact invasion sports such as rugby union and rugby league.55 Comparing position results to other codes is complex.
+For example, when an ARF player makes a tackle, they tend to travel at slightly faster velocities compared to the opposition player being tackled.
+In rugby union,56 and rugby league,57, 58 where lines of attackers and defenders face off, the ball carrier’s velocity prior to being tackled is relatively stable.
+The tackler, with a higher velocity entering the tackle, adjusts their relative velocity before making contact.59 In American football, defensive and offensive linemen have the lowest head impact magnitudes of all player positions but the greatest number of head impacts recorded.27, 32, 47 Although comparisons between the different player positions of these different sporting codes may be complex, the value of this comparison is at the individual level, where the contribution of sub-concussive impacts may lead to impairment on clinical measures of neurologic function.20

+The current study only reports on 23 players in 12 matches and should not be suggestive of the frequency, magnitude and location of other levels of participation of ARF.
+This is seen as a limitation and further studies are recommended on a larger cohort of players.
 Only 12 matches were recorded during the 2015 domestic competition season.
 As a result, the findings of this study should not be seen as reflective of the average number of impacts, and their associated impact biomechanics, of a full competition season for ARF players.

-54555657, 585927, 32, 47Conclusion
+Conclusion

 For the first time, the head impact biomechanics experienced with participation in Australian Football league matches was measured.
 Using instrumented mastoid-based impact sensors (accelerometer) over the course of a single season 4,903 impacts were recorded.
-Players experienced 30 ±38 impacts per-player per-match with 14 impacts recorded above the linear injury risk limit, and 436 impacts about the rotational injury risk limit signifying that some impacts above the suggested 95g and 5500 rad/s2 are occurring.
-In comparison to the rugby and American football players in this study were subjected to less overall impacts and high risk impacts.
+Players experienced 29 ±37 impacts per-player per-match with 14 impacts recorded above the linear injury risk limit, and 436 impacts about the rotational injury risk limit signifying that some impacts above the suggested 95g and 5500 rad/s2 are occurring.
+Although the majority of the impacts recorded were under the linear and rotational injury risk limits, the effects of the frequency and location of these impacts remains unknown.
+In comparison to senior amateur rugby union and American football players, players in this study were subjected to less overall, and high risk impacts, but the longitudinal effects of this remains unclear.
 However, inter-code comparisons are complex and the value of this comparison is at the individual level, where the contribution of sub-concussive impacts may lead to impairment on clinical measures of neurologic function.
 The key to this study was obtaining and thus gaining initial measurements on the frequency, magnitude, distribution and risk weighted exposure of head impacts in Australia Rule Football in order to assist in the identification at-risk players which will better inform medical personnel of the need to evaluate a player for concussion.

 Acknowledgements